A delicious chicken encacahuatado made with a creamy peanut sauce, dried chilies and spices. A scrumptious dinner that can be served any day.

 • If you want a smooth sauce you need to blend it for 4-5 minutes.
 But if you’d like the sauce to have a little “rustic” consistency, then just blend for 1 minute max.

-• The amount of spices that is in the ingredients can be adjusted and add less or more of those that you like the most.
+• The amount of spices that are listed in the ingredients can be adjusted and add less or more of those that you like the most.

 • The consistency of the sauce can vary also according to how long you leave it to boil.
 The longer, the thickest.